mnentwig/forthytwo/README.md

 The path of the source file defines the top level folder for including other files.

-Output is generated at the location of the first input file in a (possibly new) folder out/ The mySource.hex output can be read using the unmodified J1B Verilator simulation.
+Output is generated at the location of the first input file in a (possibly new) folder out/

-The mySource.lst output provides a human-readable description of the generated output.
+* mySource.hex output can be read using the unmodified J1B Verilator simulation.
+* mySource.v can be used in verilog.
+Note: in Vivado, set file type to "Verilog header" to avoid syntax errors, then: initial begin `include "mySource.h" end
+* mySource.lst: generated output with human-readable annotations

 ### Note on whitespace characters (space, tab, newline)
 * forthytwo makes heavy use of compound keywords such as >>>var:myVariable=1234<<< that may _not_ contain whitespace characters for formatting.